Turning Parenting Fails Into Growth Opportunities

 Not modeling appropriate behavior

 Parenting can be stressful.
 Finding healthy, positive coping skills to manage stress can be critical to your success as a parent.
-Doing so can help your children to see proper ways of handling emotions, particularly the difficult ones.
+Doing so can help your children see proper ways to handle emotions, particularly the difficult ones.

 Neglecting conversation topics like sex, violence, or racism

 Children grow up—and as they do, they might ask some uncomfortable questions.
 It can be critical to give them honest, age-appropriate answers to questions around sex, dating, violence or racism.
 By offering the truth in context and being honest with them, your child can be better prepared to form informed opinions about the world around them.
-This can help them to form a realistic plan for how they want to handle tougher or more “adult” situations.
+This can help them to create a realistic plan for how they want to handle more challenging or more “adult” situations.

 Failing to provide appropriate limits and expectations